mikhailshilkov/mikhailio-hugo/content/serverless/coldstarts/azure/_index.md

     "Comparison of cold start durations across runtime versions" true >}}

-V2 JavaScript functions are noticably slower than V1.
+The results are mixed: V2 .NET is faster than V1 .NET, while V2 JavaScript functions are slower than V1.

 Does Package Size Matter?
 -------------------------